 The fortress was completed in 1813 but never saw action in a military conflict again.

 Between 1920 and 1941 the Latvian Army was stationed here.
 This was during a brief period when Latvia was its own Country after being released by the Soviets when the Russian Empire fell and the invasion of Nazi Germany.

 During World War II the Germans turned the site into a POW Camp for Soviet soldiers.
-After the war the Soviets – who reabsorbed Latvia when pushing the Nazis out of the area – turned the fortress into military academy until 1993.
+After the war the Soviets – who absorbed Latvia when pushing the Nazis out of the area – turned the fortress into military academy until 1993.

 With Latvia now a sovereign nation again ownership of the site has passed to their government.